Jaseci-Labs/jaseci/support/guide/getting_started/installation.md

 4. Install Jaseci Server from main branch: `cd jaseci_serv; source install.sh; cd -`
 5. (for AI) Install Jaseci Kit from main branch: `cd jaseci_ai_kit; source install.sh; cd -`

+> **Note**
+>
+> Be sure to have the following packages installed to allow `sentence_piece` to be built for AI  Kit.
+> `sudo apt -y install --no-install-recommends git g++ build-essential pkg-config cmake`

 Note: You'll have to add `--max-line-length=88 --extend-ignore=E203` args to flake8 for linting.
 If you use VSCode, you should update it there too.